20118/ABSA-MIX/README.md

   * A sentence can have zero, single, or multiple aspect terms.
 A comma separates multiple aspects.
   * Column E contains the sentiment class for each aspect.
 A comma separates multiple aspects.

-## Complete dataset will be made available to the community for further research.

 ## load.py contains sample code to load data